Rare Diseases: Regulatory Incentives for Development of Orphan Drugs – Asia

-In recent years there is a huge leap of pharma industry towards rare diseases and orphan drug developments due to the great support from regulatory authorities such as faster approval timelines, supportive regulatory frameworks, financial incentives and many more.
+In recent years, there is a huge leap in the pharma industry towards rare disease research and orphan drug developments due to the great support from regulatory authorities such as faster approval timelines, supportive regulatory frameworks, financial incentives, and many more.
 Currently, large pharmaceutical companies like Novartis, GSK, Roche, and Pfizer are extremely active in the orphan drugs market.
 Asian country’s regulators have also initiated providing regulatory incentives for the development of orphan drugs.

-Check out the first article is this series Rare Diseases: Regulatory Incentives for Development of Orphan Drugs – US & EU
+Check out the first article in this series Rare Diseases: Regulatory Incentives for Development of Orphan Drugs – US & EU

-Now there is an increase trend towards orphan drug developments worldwide and many other regulatory authorities are working on, coming back with new frameworks in order to establish a great support to orphan drug developments in rare diseases.
+Now, there is an increasing trend towards orphan drug development worldwide.
+Many other regulatory authorities are working on coming back with new frameworks to establish great support for orphan drug developments in rare diseases.

-In previous article series we have discussed regulatory benefits in US, Europe, Japan and Australia, now in this article we will be looking through the regulatory aspects and new regulatory changes in orphan drugs for rare diseases in China, India, Russia and South Korea.
+In the previous article series, we have discussed regulatory benefits in the US, Europe, Japan, and Australia, now in this article, we will be looking through the regulatory aspects and new regulatory changes in orphan drugs for rare diseases in the countries like China, India, Russia, and South Korea.

 Check out the second article is this series Rare Diseases: Regulatory Incentives for Development of Orphan Drugs – Japan & Australia

-China is currently suffering from a shortage of treatments for rare disease and of the 44 globally available therapies for rare diseases, only 19 are currently marketed in China, and of these 19, are priced outreach to the average Chinese patient.
+China is currently suffering from a shortage of treatments for rare diseases.
+Of the 44 globally available therapies for rare diseases, only 19 are currently available in China.
+These drugs are priced outreach to the average Chinese patient.

-On May 22, 2018, the new NHC (National Health Commission), along with the CNDA (China National Drug Administration) and three other agencies jointly published the first edition of the Rare Disease List (RDL) which includes 121 diseases and is considered as a huge milestone for regulation in rare diseases.
+On May 22, 2018, the new NHC (National Health Commission), along with the CNDA (China National Drug Administration), and the three other agencies jointly published the first edition of the Rare Disease List (RDL).
+The RDL includes 121 diseases and is considered a huge milestone for regulation in rare diseases.

 - Overseas data acceptance